Dissertation Completion

 Prior to scheduling the defense of their Ph.D., students are required to publish a first-author manuscript that describes original research findings.
 While bioRxiv submissions and first-author literature reviews are welcomed, neither is sufficient to satisfy this requirement.
 The process of writing, submitting, and revising a research manuscript for publication is a critical component of Ph.D. training and central to the mission of academic research.

 In certain instances, students may wish to hold the defense and submit the dissertation in time to meet a deadline, even when their first-author manuscript has not been formally accepted.
-In this case, a request must be made in writing and signed by the student, the advisor, and the dissertation committee chair, then sent by email to the Director of Graduate Studies (DGS; jmcalabr@med.unc.edu).
+In this case, prior to pushing a request to the DGS, the student and advisor should discuss the plan to address reviewer comments and complete the first-author publication requirement after graduation has occurred, then schedule a thesis committee meeting (or otherwise get in touch with every member of the thesis committee) to discuss the feasibility and likelihood of success of the plan.
+If a majority of thesis committee members are in agreement with the plan, a request must be made in writing and signed by the student, the advisor, and the dissertation committee chair, then sent by email to the Director of Graduate Studies (DGS; jmcalabr@med.unc.edu).

-The DGS will then circulate the request to the Graduate Education Executive Committee (GEEC) for evaluation.
+The DGS will either approve or reject the plan outright, or circulate the request to the Graduate Education Executive Committee (GEEC) for further discussion.
 If members of the GEEC also serve on the student’s dissertation committee, then those members will recuse themselves from the evaluation process.

 See also: Pre- and Post Defense Steps.